reframejs/reframe/docs/customization-manual.md

 }
 ~~~

-As we can see, the code simply initializes Repage and uses Repage's `hydratePage()`.
+As we can see, the code simply initializes Repage and calls Repage's `hydratePage()`.

-At this point, we don't have to use Repage and could for example hydrate the page ourselves.
+Instead of using Repage we could manually hydrate the page ourselves as.
+The following is an example of doing so.
+At this point, our browser JavaScript doesn't depend on Reframe nor on Repage and is fully under our control.

 ~~~js
 // /example/custom/browser/pages/custom-browser.html.js